-The winners of the new annual UVM-wide grant program will be announced in January 2018.
-The Gund Institute will provide roughly $150,000 in support for individual Catalyst Awards ranging from $10,000 to $50,000.
+The five winners of our first UVM-wide competition were announced in January 2018.
+The Gund Institute provided nearly $250,000 in support for individual projects and events, ranging from $10,000 to $50,000.

 • Proposals from 21 interdisciplinary teams